Formula-Electric-Berkeley/FEB_Firmware_SN3/BandaidDatalogger-main/README.md

 ## 4/15/24
 Alex finished converting the circular buffer to just bytes.
 At this point all we need to work on is the file system stuff with FAT FS.
 Some test functions were added to test
 Extended and Standard Ids
 	TODO: Finish filesystem related stuff.
 Must be able to write to a file.

+## 4/16/24
+Data logging aspect has been finished.
+Should probably think about how to recover the sd card in the event any of the FATfs syscalls fail.
+TODO: Add time stamps to entries